NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 # GDSII Import
 ---

 This tutorial demonstrates how to set up a simulation based on importing a [GDSII](https://en.wikipedia.org/wiki/GDSII) file.
 The example involves a silicon directional coupler.
-These devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split and/or combine an input signal.
+These devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split or combine an input signal.
 For more information on directional couplers, see Section 4.1 of [Silicon Photonics Design](https://www.amazon.com/Silicon-Photonics-Design-Devices-Systems/dp/1107085454) by Chrostowski and Hochberg.

 ---
 ## GDSII File
 ---

 The directional coupler geometry we will investigate is described by the GDSII file [examples/coupler.gds](https://github.com/NanoComp/meep/blob/master/python/examples/coupler.gds).
 A snapshot of this file viewed using [KLayout](https://www.klayout.de/) is shown below.
 The figure labels have been added in post processing.
 The design consists of two identical strip waveguides which are positioned close together via an adiabatic taper such that their modes couple evanescently.
 An input pulse from Port 1 is split in two and exits through Ports 3 and 4.
 The design objective is to find the separation distance which maximizes power in Port 4 at a wavelength of 1.55 μm.
-More generally, though not included in this example, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide section where the two waveguides are coupled and (2) the length of the tapered section; the taper profile is described by a hyperbolic tangent (tanh) function.
+More generally, though not included in this example, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide section where the two waveguides are coupled and (2) the length of the tapered section (the taper profile is described by a hyperbolic tangent (tanh) function).

 <center>
 ![](../images/klayout_schematic.png)